Von-Braun/Youtube_DL_GUI/README.md

 **[Video Format]**

-Select the files output format
+  * Select the files output format

 **[Quality]**

-This allows you to specifically select the videos quality.
+  * This allows you to specifically select the videos quality.
 Your file will FAIL to download if the selected quality is not available.

 **[Arguments]**

-Any extra arguments for youtube-dl seperated by spaces.
+  * Any extra arguments for youtube-dl seperated by spaces.
 Some examples are included.

 **[Audio Formats]**

-Only downloads audio and outputs to this format
+  * Only downloads audio and outputs to this format

 **[Temporary Directory]**

-allows you to select a temporary directory to place the downloaded file.
+  * Allows you to select a temporary directory to place the downloaded file.

 **[Directory]**

-The current directory of the downloads folder.
+  * The current directory of the downloads folder.

 Bug Reporting & contact info